FASEA’s Code of Ethics commences 1 January 2020 and is underpinned by five (5) values – this is a guide to Honesty.

 No one wants to do deal with a dishonest person, so your clients want to see evidence that you consistently conduct yourself in an honest manner.
 Can I count on you to be totally transparent, frank and fair in your dealings with me?

-Our definition of honestly is that it is a key facet of moral character.
+Our definition of honesty is that it is a key facet of moral character.
 It embodies virtuous attributes such as integrity, transparency, and truthfulness and involves being trustworthy, fair, and sincere.

 From FASEA’s perspective: